In my last article, I covered how to predict earnings of a company and today I am going to write about how to do industry analysis.

 Future demand and supply forecasting help investors understand the viability of future investments in terms of profits and losses.

 This is the most important step of any industry analysis.
 In this, you need to study the competitive scenario using Porter’s Five Forces Model.

-The model acts as the framework of industry analysis.
-Michael Porter, a famous strategist and author, first came up with this model.
+The model acts as the framework for industry analysis.
+Michael Porter, a famous strategist, and author, first came up with this model.
 In this model, five parameters are analyzed to see the competitive landscape.

 - Barriers to Entry

 - Threat of Substitutes

 - Degree of Rivalry